VenkataBhaskarr/TechnicalBlogs/computerNetworks.md

 ## what is a switch?

-switches are devices that are used as intermidatery devices to connect two or more systems and can also connects these systems to the router its job is to maintain IP address and send the data to the correct IP address oin the local area devices which are connected through this switch
+switches are devices that are used as intermidatery devices to connect two or more systems and can also connects these systems to the router its job is to maintain MAC address and send the data to the correct MAC address on the locally connected devices through the switch.

 ## Router